Philadelphia High School for Girls: History

 In 1848, the Girls' Normal School was established as the first secondary public school for women in Pennsylvania.
 It was also the first municipally supported teachers' school in the U.S. The first instructional session was held on February 1, 1848.
-By June 1848, there were 149 enrolled students, an incredibly large enrollment for a school at that time.
+By June 1848, there were 149 enrolled students, a large enrollment for a school at that time.
 The school continued to grow, forcing a move in 1854 to Sergeant Street between 9th and 10th Streets.

 In April 1854, the name of the school was changed to the Girls' High School of Philadelphia.
 By June 1860, 65 graduates had received diplomas bearing the Girls' High School name.
 In 1860, the name of the school was again changed to The Girls' High and Normal School to better define the "design of the institution" as a school for an education confined to academic subjects and for future teachers.

 In October 1876, a new school which "for convenience and comfort will probably have no superior" was constructed at Seventeenth and Spring Garden Streets.
-At the time it was surpassed in size only by Girard College and the University of Pennsylvania.
+At the time, it was surpassed in size only by Girard College and the University of Pennsylvania.

 In 1893, the High School and Normal School were separated into two distinct institutions.
 It was at this time that the institution became known as the Philadelphia High School for Girls.
 The school offered three parallel courses: a general course of three years with a possible postgraduate year, a classical course of four years, and a business course of three years.
 In 1898, a Latin-Scientific course "was designed to prepare students for the Women's Medical College, Cornell University, Vassar, Wellesley, Smith, Barnard, or such courses in the University of Pennsylvania as were open to women."

 In the early 1930s, the school survived attempts to merge it with William Penn High School.
 Alumnae, faculty and friends of the school dedicated themselves to its preservation.

 In 1933, a new school was erected at Seventeenth and Spring Garden Streets to replace the one which had stood on the site since 1876.
 This historic building, now the site of Julia R. Masterman School, was added to the National Register of Historic Places in 1976.

 In May 1976, Vice Principal Dr. Florence Snite sued Katherine Day for libel because she had organized a demonstration protesting the administration's policy which barred lesbian alumnae from attending the prom.

-In 1958, the school again outgrew its location and moved to its current site at Broad Street and Olney Avenue.
-Located down the street at Ogontz and Olney Avenue is Central High School, which, until 1983, was an all-male school.
+In 1958, the school again outgrew its location and moved to its current site at Broad Street and Olney Avenue, near Central High School, which was an all-male school until 1983.
 Prior to Central turning co-educational, the two schools had a partnership.

 School song

 The school song has two parts.
-Alma Mater was written by Grade Gordon (1906) with music by F. Edna Davis (1906).
-Fidelitas was written by Emily Loman in June 1915.
+"Alma Mater" was written by Grade Gordon (1906), with music by F. Edna Davis (1906).
+"Fidelitas" was written by Emily Loman in June 1915.